 V627.
+Argument of sizeof() is a macro, which expands to a number.
 Consider inspecting the expression.
-The argument of sizeof() is the macro which expands to a number.

 The analyzer has detected a potential error: a macro expanding into a number serves as an argument for the 'sizeof' operator.
 Using the operator in such a way can cause allocation of memory amount of incorrect size or other defects.

 #define NPOINT 100 ... char *point = (char *)malloc(sizeof(NPOINT));

 Executing this code will result in allocation of insufficient memory amount.
 This is the correct code:

 #define NPOINT 100 ... char *point = (char *)malloc(NPOINT);